+'''

+sim.rasch to create simulated rasch data

+sim.irt to create general 1 to 4 parameter IRT data by calling one of the following:

+sim.npl 1 to 4 parameter logistic IRT

+sim.npn 1 to 4 parameter normal IRT

+'''

-sim.omega to test various examples of omega, sim.parallel to compare the efficiency of various ways of deterimining the number of factors.
-See the help pages for some more simulation functions here: sim.rasch to create simulated rasch data, sim.irt to create general 1 to 4 parameter IRT data by calling sim.npl 1 to 4 parameter logistic IRT or sim.npn 1 to 4 parameter normal IRT, sim.poly to create polytomous ideas by calling sim.poly.npn 1-4 parameter polytomous normal theory items or sim.poly.npl 1-4 parameter polytomous logistic items, and sim.poly.ideal which creates data following an ideal point or unfolding model by calling sim.poly.ideal.npn 1-4 parameter polytomous normal theory ideal point model or sim.poly.ideal.npl 1-4 parameter polytomous logistic ideal point model.
+''' sim.poly to create polytomous ideas by calling sim.poly.npn 1-4 parameter polytomous normal theory items sim.poly.npl 1-4 parameter polytomous logistic items sim.poly.ideal which creates data following an ideal point or unfolding model by calling sim.poly.ideal.npn 1-4 parameter polytomous normal theory ideal point model or sim.poly.ideal.npl 1-4 parameter polytomous logistic ideal point model. sim.anova for ANOVA and Im simulations sim.VSS. '''

-sim.structural a general simulation of structural models, and sim.anova for ANOVA and lm simulations, and sim.VSS.
-Some of these functions are separately documented and are listed here for ease of the help function.
+Most of these functions are separately documented and are listed here for ease of the help function.
 See each function for more detailed help.

-''' sim(fx=NULL,Phi=NULL,fy=NULL,alpha=.8,lambda = 0,n=0,mu=NULL,raw=TRUE,threshold=NULL) sim.simplex(nvar =12, alpha=.8,lambda=0,beta=1,mu=NULL, n=0,threshold=NULL) sim.minor(nvar=12,nfact=3,n=0,g=NULL,fbig=NULL,fsmall = c(-.2,.2),n.small=NULL, bipolar=TRUE, threshold=NULL) '''
+'''

+sim(fx=NULL, Phi=NULL, fy=NULL, alpha=.8, lambda = 0, n=0, mu=NULL, raw=TRUE, threshold=NULL,

+items = FALSE, low=-2, high=2, cat=5)

+sim.simplex(nvar =12, alpha=.8, lambda=0, beta=1, mu=NULL, n=0, threshold=NULL)

+sim.minor(nvar=12, nfact=3, n=0, g=NULL, fbig=NULL, fsmall = c(-.2, .2), n.small=NULL,

+Phi=NULL, bipolar=TRUE, threshold=NULL,

+items = FALSE, low=-2, high=2, cat=5)

+'''

 fx The measurement model for x.
-If NULL, a 4 factor model is generated Phi The structure matrix of the latent variables fy The measurement model for y mu The means structure for the fx factors, defaults to $0,1,$ 3.
+If NULL, a 4 factor model is generated Phi The structure matrix of the latent variables fy The measurement model for y mu The means structure for the fx factors, defaults to 0,1, 3.
 Set to 0 if using thresholds. n Number of cases to simulate.
-If n=0 or NULL, the population matrix is returned. raw if raw=TRUE, raw data are returned as well. threshold If raw=TRUE (n >0) and threshold is not NULL, convert the data to binary values, cut at threshold. nvar Number of variables for a simplex structure nfact Number of large factors to simulate in sim.minor,number of group factors in sim.general,sim.omega g General factor correlations in sim.general and general factor loadings in sim.omega and sim.minor alpha the base correlation for an autoregressive simplex lambda the trait component of a State Trait Autoregressive Simplex beta Test reliability of a STARS simplex fbig Factor loadings for the main factors.
+If $n=0$ or NULL, the population matrix is returned.
+If $n > 0$ , the latent and observed data are returned. raw if raw=TRUE, raw data are returned as well. threshold If raw=TRUE (n >0) and threshold is not NULL, convert the data to binary values, cut at threshold. items TRUE if simulating items, FALSE if simulating scales low Restrict the item difficulties to range from low to high high Restrict the item difficulties to range from low to high cat Number of categories when creating binary (2) or polytomous items nvar Number of variables for a simplex structure nfact Number of large factors to simulate in sim.minor,number of group factors in sim.general,sim.omega g General factor correlations in sim.general and general factor loadings in sim.omega and sim.minor alpha the base correlation for an autoregressive simplex lambda the trait component of a State Trait Autoregressive Simplex beta Test reliability of a STARS simplex fbig Factor loadings for the main factors.
 Default is a simple structure with loadings sampled from (.8,.6) for nvar/nfact variables and 0 for the remaining.
-If fbig is specified, then each factor has loadings sampled from it. bipolar if TRUE, then positive and negative loadings are generated from fbig fsmall nvar/2 small factors are generated with loadings sampled from e.g. (2,0,.2) n.small If NULL, then generate nvar/2 small factors, else generate n.small small factors sim simulates one (fx) or two (fx and fy) factor structures where both fx and fy respresent factor loadings of variables.
+If fbig is specified, then each factor has loadings sampled from it.

+bipolar if TRUE, then positive and negative loadings are generated from fbig fsmall nvar/2 small factors are generated with loadings sampled from e.g. (2,0,.2) n.small If NULL, then generate nvar/2 small factors, else generate n.small small factors sim simulates one (fx) or two (fx and fy) factor structures where both fx and fy respresent factor loadings of variables.
 The use of fy is particularly appropriate for simulating sem models.
 This is better documentated in the help for sim.structural.